argentlabs/argent-gifting-contracts/README.md

 ## High level Flow

-1. The sender creates a key pair `claim_key` locally.
+1. The sender creates a key pair locally called **claim_key**.
 2. The sender deposits the tokens to be transferred, along with a small amount of fee token (ETH or STK) to cover the fee, to the factory.
-The sender also specifies `claim_key.pub` as an identifier.
+The sender also specifies the **public key** as an identifier.
 3. The factory deploys an escrow account.
-4. The sender shares the private key `claim_key.priv` with the recipient over an external channel such as email or phone.
+4. The sender shares the **private key** with the recipient over an external channel such as email or phone.
-5. The recipient can claims the tokens by transferring them from the escrow account to an account he controls using `claim_key.priv` to sign the transaction.
+5. The recipient can claims the tokens by transferring them from the escrow account to an account he controls using the private key to sign the transaction.

 ### Gift account address calculation